 It’s for you if: You’re not allergic to nickel and you’re looking for good all-around cookware at a reasonable price.
 This is what we use in the kitchen as stainless steel is low maintenance, easy to clean and very durable.

-Ceramic cookware is generally safe, but do a little investigating before you purchase.
+Ceramic cookware is generally safe as a healthy cookware option, but do a little investigating before you purchase.
 Only choose brands with zero lead content and avoid any ceramics that have a coloured glaze on the inside (this goes for bowls and mugs too) as these colours typically carry toxic chemicals.
 Some ceramic glazes contain lead, and with use they can wear down over time.
 Be sure to wash by hand and try not to use them for cooking acidic foods that could damage the glaze.

 Price point: Medium.

-This is my preferred choice, though it is a tough one to find (garage sales and eBay are often your best bet for the old classic solid tempered glass cookware).
+This can be a tough one to find (garage sales and eBay are often your best bet for the old classic solid tempered glass cookware).
 On the one hand, glass won’t leach any chemicals or metals into your food, but it is heavy and glass is glass, so there is always the possibility of chips, cracks and breaks.
 There’s also a risk of it, well, exploding.
-Recent reports have suggested that when Pyrex cookware experiences thermal shock (i.e. going from cold to hot very quickly), there’s a risk of it shattering -- so don’t go doing that.
+Recent reports have suggested that when Pyrex cookware experiences thermal shock (i.e. going from cold to hot very quickly), there’s a risk of it shattering – so don’t go doing that.